terra-campaigns/arrival/chapters/chap017.md

 ## Strong start

+- Lady scurvy encounter
--
+- Other encounters (improve generator)
 ## Potential scenes

 - Imortra knows the PCs are coming, set up the deepfolk to take them prisioners
-- Sixteen sorrows - natural disaster
+- Sixteen sorrows - natural disaster: Linhe becomes the Bluetspur Aratu: how do arratu works with the legacy?
--
+- Deepfolk put Galiera on top of pile of rubble - it is a trap to get Dolman to complete the ritual: check bluespur

 ## Information pool